NoMoreMarking/terms-of-service/glossary.md

 __This document defines the terms we use throughout our [Terms and Conditions](https://www.nomoremarking.com/terms), [Privacy Statement](https://www.nomoremarking.com/privacy) and other No More Marking documents:__

 __Data Controller:__ the person, or organisation, who determines the purposes for which and the manner in which any personal data is processed.
-With respect to the No More Marking systwm the Data Controller is the School who connects to the Assembly Platform.

 __Data Processor:__  the person, or organisation, who processes the data on behalf of the Data Controller.
 No More Marking is a Data Processor of school data.